Natasha McLean

 Natasha Yannick McLean (born 22 December 1994) is a Jamaican cricketer who plays as a wicket-keeper and right-handed batter.
+She made both her One Day International and Twenty20 International debut against Sri Lanka in April and May 2012, respectively.
 In October 2018, she was named in the West Indies squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
-In July 2019, Cricket West Indies awarded her with a central contract for the first time, ahead of the 2019–20 season.
+In July 2019, Cricket West Indies awarded her a central contract for the first time, ahead of the 2019–20 season.
 She plays domestic cricket for Jamaica and Trinbago Knight Riders.